GleapSDK/JavaScript-SDK/README.md

 Add the following lines to your website's / webapp's ```<head>```-tag:
 ```
 <script src="https://jssdk.gleap.io/latest/index.js"></script>
-<script>let BugBattle = window.BugBattle.default;</script>
+<script>let Gleap = window.Gleap.default;</script>
 ```

 ### Initialize the SDK

-Add the following code to to initialize the BugBattle JavaScript SDK.
+Add the following code to to initialize the Gleap JavaScript SDK.
 Replace "YOUR-SDK-TOKEN-HERE" with your actual SDK token from the [Bugbattle dashboard](https://app.gleap.io).

 ```
-BugBattle.initialize("YOUR-SDK-TOKEN-HERE", BugBattle.FEEDBACK_BUTTON);
+Gleap.initialize("YOUR-SDK-TOKEN-HERE", Gleap.FEEDBACK_BUTTON);
 ```

 Congrats, you are now all set!
 Report your first bug by using the feedback button.